hy-tira/spring-2024/00-index.md

 The course consists of two five credit course units, Part I and Part II.
 You can complete both parts as an online course on this page during Spring 2024.

-The course is completed by solving automatically checked exercies.
+The course is completed by solving automatically checked exercises.
 The course format is the same for degree students of the University of Helsinki and for Open University students.

 ## Timetable and exercises